 This prediction is based on output from dynamical models, statistical models and known teleconnections of large-scale climate features.

 A moderate La Niña event is taking place with expected peak towards the end of the year and starting to decrease from February on.
-The polar vortex seems to show some slight reinforcement.
+Some models suggest a slightly weaker than normal polar vortex during winter.